mitodl/ol-infrastructure/docs/how_to/recaptcha.md

 3. There is a dropdown on the top left that lets you see which site/application configuration that you're working with.
 4. Once you're on the site that you care about, there is a gear icon on the top right.
 Click that for the settings.
 5. Three things to verify:
-  a.
-Does the site key match what is listed in app configuration + vault?
+  1. Does the site key match what is listed in app configuration + vault?
-  b.
-Does the secret key match what is listed in app configuration + vault?
+  2. Does the secret key match what is listed in app configuration + vault?
-  c.
-Is the list of domains correct?
+  3. Is the list of domains correct?
-  d.
-NOTE: When checking keys, look at the end of the string rather than the start.
+  4. NOTE: When checking keys, look at the end of the string rather than the start.
 They all seem to start the same.